What Could Happen If a Government Agent Uses Legal Proceedings In an Oppressive Manner?

 Understanding When a Legal Case May Be An Abuse of Process Deserving a Stay of Proceedings

-It does happen that a party to a proceeding, such as a person accused of a crime or other type of wrongdoing or even a defendant within civil litigation, is improperly abused by the legal proceeding whereas the processes of the proceeding are oppressively and vexatiously used as a tool to inflict harm upon the person rather than for the legitimate purpose of the proceeding.
+Although a rare occurrence, and thankfully so, sometimes a party to a legal proceeding, such as a person accused of an offence such as a minor traffic ticket or a serious crime or possibility even a defendant within civil litigation, becomes improperly abused by the legal proceeding itself whereas proceeding is being misused in an oppressive and vexatious manner for the purpose of inflicting harm rather than for a legitimate purpose.

 What Type of Conduct May Be An Abuse of Process?

-The rule of law requires that legal proceedings be used for the purpose in which the proceeding is designed.
-For example, the proceedings relating to a criminal charge are intended as a process to determine whether a person is guilty of the crime as alleged and to apply an appropriate punishment.
-However, if the proceeding itself is used in an improper manner, for the purpose of inflicting hardship or some other purpose that is inconsistent with the genuine purpose of the process, such conduct may constitute as an abuse of process.
-The Supreme Court defined abuse of process and well as confirmed the court has inherent jurisdiction to prevent abuse of process within the case of R. v.
+An abuse of process occurs when the process of law is used for a purpose that is something other than what the process of law is intended to do.
+For example, in the process of law relating to a criminal charge, the criminal charge is intended to determine whether the accused person is guilty of a crime; and if so, the process of law is to then determine and assign the appropriate sentence as a punishment.
+However, if the process of law is being misused, such as by using the process itself as a means to inflict hardship, then the use of the process of law may be deemed an abuse of process.
+Abuse of process was defined by the Supreme Court, along with confirmation of the inherent jurisdiction of a court to prevent abuse of process, within the case of R. v.
 Scott, 1990 CanLII 27 (SCC), 3 S.C.R.
 979 which, among other cases, was cited within Foxgate Developments Inc. v.
-Doe et al, 2020 ONSC 6244 wherein each it was respectively said:
+Doe et al, 2020 ONSC 6244 wherein these cases it was respectively stated:

 In summary, abuse of process may be established where: (1) the proceedings are oppressive or vexatious; and, (2) violate the fundamental principles of justice underlying the community's sense of fair play and decency.
 The concepts of oppressiveness and vexatiousness underline the interest of the accused in a fair trial.
 But the doctrine evokes as well the public interest in a fair and just trial process and the proper administration of justice.
 I add that I would read these criteria cumulatively.
 While Wilson J. in R. v.
 Keyowski, 1988 CanLII 74 (SCC), 1 S.C.R.
 657, at pp. 658-59, used the conjunction "or" in relation to the two conditions, both concepts seem to me to be integral to the jurisprudence surrounding the remedy of a stay of proceedings and the considerations discussed in R. v.
 Jewitt, 1985 CanLII 47 (SCC), 2 S.C.R.
 128, and R. v.
 Conway, supra.
 It is not every example of unfairness or vexatiousness in a trial which gives rise to concerns of abuse of process.
 Abuse of process connotes unfairness and vexatiousness of such a degree that it contravenes our fundamental notions of justice and thus undermines the integrity of the judicial process.
 To borrow the language of Conway, the affront to fair play and decency must be disproportionate to the societal interest in prosecution of criminal cases.